xw48/xw48.github.io/_pages/about.md

 <h3>News</h3>
 <ul>
+  <li>(09/2025) One paper on privacy compliance analysis is accepted to S&P'26.
+Congratulations to Jingzhou and Fares.</li>
   <li>(08/2025) Jingzhou presented our paper on software privacy compliance at USENIX Security 2025 in Seattle.</li>
   <li>(06/2025) We received an SaTC EDU award from NSF for experiential learning of dark patterns in cybersecurity and privacy.</li>
   <li>(06/2025) I am invited to serve as a PC member of USENIX Security 2026.</li>